Thank you to TakeLessons.com for including me in this neat infographic.

 In the video above I share some of the ways that I communicate non-verbally with my students.
 I would love to hear about what special non-verbal ways you have developed to communicate and connect with your students.
 Please share in the comments below.

-Performance anxiety unfortunately is a normal experience for most musicians.
-Try this little trick of saying the alphabet backwards in your head to switch mental circuits and steer away from the uncomfortable experience of performance anxiety.
-Alternately, try spelling words backwards in your mind for the same effect of calming the mind.
+Try this little trick of saying the alphabet backward in your head to re-route your mental circuits and steer away from the uncomfortable experience of performance anxiety.

 How do you help your students alleviate the stress of performance anxiety?
 Please share in the comments below.